Key benefits

 - Add one or more delay responses.

-- Set the initial delay and interval between responses.
+- Set the initial delay and interval.

 - Optionally, specify the length of sound-based utterances.